undergrad-partner-school

 Admissions

-If you learn as much as possible about the school's criteria for admission, your chances of getting accepted will significantly improve.
-Check out some relevant information about admission policy and requirements at Connecticut College.
+If you know as much as possible about the school's criteria for admission, you can make a better judgment about your eligibility and boost your chances of getting accepted.
+Here are the most important data you need to know about admission policy and requirements at Connecticut College.

-According to the most recent data, this school uses standardized test scores for admission and it admitted 3,533 in 2023.
-Connecticut College has an official test-optional admission policy but takes into consideration standardized test scores if the applicant decides to submit them.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is very difficult to get into.
-With a rich history of academic excellence, it offers an unparalleled educational experience.
+According to the newest information reported, this institution uses standardized test scores for admission and it admitted 2,945 in 2025.
+Connecticut College has an official test-optional admission policy but takes into consideration standardized test scores if the applicant chooses to submit them.

 Test Scores